Samhollowood/CaveCalcV2.0/README.md

    A CSV file that stores the tolerance intervals used for the measured proxy data in the CDA

 4. **`Input_ranges.csv`**
-   A CSV file that stores the range of model inputs used in the CDA modle runs
+   A CSV file that stores the range of model inputs used in the CDA model runs

 ## Plotting